drsophiemurray/moswoc-flare-verification/README.md

 Code
 ----

-* ``IFF_validation.py`` is an example of how the forecasts were analysed to find out whether flares actually occurred or not during each 24 forecast window.
+* ``IFF_validation.py`` is an example of how the forecasts were analysed to find out whether flares actually occurred or not during each 24-hour forecast window.
+The output data was then verified using the below R code.

 * ``MOSWOC_validation.R`` shows examples of how the verification analysis was undertaken, e.g., making ROC curves and reliability diagrams.

 Licence
 -------

-The content of this project is licensed under the [Creative Commons Attribution 4.0 license][https://creativecommons.org/licenses/by/4.0/], and the underlying source code used to format and display that content is licensed under the MIT license.
+The content of this project is licensed under the [Creative Commons Attribution 4.0 license](https://creativecommons.org/licenses/by/4.0/), and the underlying source code used to format and display that content is licensed under the MIT license.